home

 Why did Qwanoes begin charging GST on summer camp and retreat fees as of January 2007?

-Since 1998, the Canada Revenue Agency (CRA) has been attempting to collect GST revenue from camps, stating that they should have been charging it.
+Since 1998, the Canada Revenue Agency (CRA) began attempting to collect GST revenue from camps, stating that in their opinion camps should have been charging it.
 In 1998 CRA went after a camp called “Kahquah.”
-But, the Tax Court ruled
+But, the Tax Court ruled against CRA, upholding the principle that camps such as Qwanoes did not have to charge GST.

 CRA was not happy with this decision.
 They filed an appeal to the Federal Court of Appeal but then discontinued it.
 CRA then tried unsuccessfully to persuade the Ministry of Finance to propose an amendment to the law to overturn the Kahquah decision.